Ronanlfy/image_classification_web/README.md

 1. Display which model user chose in frontend

-2. display prediction result in a table.
+2. Add some logic in frontend, like first choose model and then upload image

 3. A better structure on the page

 For backend:

-Try with Pruning.
+Try with Pruning if possible.